datcuandrei/bmkvp/README.md

  gcc -o bmkvp -I. bmkvp.c -lX11 -lXtst
  ```
  Also, in order for `bmkvp` to run properly, you need a desktop compositor(e.g. `compton`).
 Without one, bmkvp's background will be a solid black color, as there is no way to display RGBA color.
+ To install it, you want to move `bmkvp` to `/bin` and set a key combination in order to launch it on the fly(this can be easily done through your desktop environment's settings).

  ## Controls
  The default controls are based on your keyboard's numpad: